newcontext-oss/kitchen-terraform/README.md

 ### Example

-Assume there is a system which has Kitchen-Terraform and [Docker][docker] installed.
+This example demonstrates how to test a simple Terraform configuration which utilizes the [Docker provider][docker-provider].

+The test system is assumed to be running Ubuntu 17.04.

+Kitchen-Terraform and its dependencies are assumed to have been installed on the test system as described in the [Installation][#installation] section.

+The [Docker Community Editiion][docker-community-edition] is assumed to have been installed on the test system.

-Assume the working directory on said system a hierarchy like the following examples.
+The working directory on the test system is assumed to contain a hierarchy of files comprising the following blocks.

 > Directory hierarchy